 In general, under Rule 701, any of our employees, directors, officers, consultants or advisors who acquired shares from us in connection with a compensatory stock or option plan or other written agreement before the effective date of our initial public offering, or who purchased shares from us after that date upon the exercise of options granted before that date, are eligible to resell such shares in reliance upon Rule 144 beginning 90 days after the date of this prospectus.
 If such person is not an "affiliate" (as defined in Rule 144) during the immediately preceding 90 days, the sale may be made under Rule 144 without compliance with that rule's public information, holding period, volume limitation, or notice requirements.
-If such a person is an affiliate, the sale may be made under Rule 144 without compliance with that rule to wait until 90 days after the date of this prospectus before selling those shares under Rule 701, subject to the expiration of the lock-up agreements or market standoff provisions described above.
+If such a person is an affiliate, the sale may be made under Rule 144 without compliance with that rule's holding period requirement, but subject to the other Rule 144 requirements.
+All holders of Rule 701 shares, however, are required by that rule to wait until 90 days after the date of this prospectus before selling those shares under Rule 701, subject to the expiration of the lock-up agreements or market standoff provisions described above.
 The SEC has indicated that Rule 701 may apply to typical stock options granted by an issuer before it becomes subject to the reporting requirements of the Exchange Act, along with the shares acquired upon exercise of such options, including exercises after the date of this prospectus.